-Guide To CTA
+Guide to CTA

 Once a customer sees how to proceed next, they will most likely do it.
 Thus, if you want your business page to be shared with others, we advise you that you use these tools.
-Above all, when doing a call to action, you should:
+Above all, when designing a call to action, you should: